olearycrew/gitpod-website/src/routes/customers/shares-io.md

 ---
-title: Shares.io
-excerpt: Scaling from 3 to 45 engineers in 5 months on the back of Gitpod
+title: Scaling from 3 to 45 engineers in 5 months
+excerpt: Gitpod helped engineers at Shares.io become more productive and focused.
+It cut the onboarding process for new hires down to 10 minutes.
+Gitpod also removed any friction in dev environment management and  day to day collaboration, saving every engineer half a day per week.
 slug: shares-io
 image: teaser.png
+date: Thursday, 3 Feburary 2022 04:00:00 UTC
 ---

 <script lang="ts" context="module">